Showing posts with label Other. Show all posts

 Lazy programmers say the ST can't scroll

-Any model of ST is compatible but Bold plays better (and smoother) if you have a Blitter chip.
-Of course, all Atari STe computers are fine but others may need to shop with exxos to fill that empty socket inside their STFM.
-Sadly, those really old pre-1987 STs might not even have an empty socket so I imagine an extra cost?
+Any ST model is compatible, but Bold performs better (and smoother) with a Blitter chip.
+While all Atari STe computers meet that requirement, other users might need to purchase one to fill the empty socket inside their STFM.
+Unfortunately, those old pre-1987 STs might not even have an empty socket.
+YMMV.

-I made a video but I hate YouTube so advise you don't watch and instead PLAY the game :-)
+• I made a video, but I hate YouTube, so advise you not to watch - instead PLAY the game :-)

 - W I L I N E S S III -